M-Barrows/Home/_posts/2023-02-17-Link-GitHub-Pages-And-Google-Domains.md

 categories:
     - Tutorial
 ---
+> 📝 Key Ideas
+> * Update: Google Domains is now owned by Squarespace
+> * If you can acquire a domain, you easily make your GitHub pages site look more professional

 I've long pined over the idea of owning my own domain, starting a home lab filled with services that I develop, and making them available to the public.
 Not because I think I can create the next Mastodon, Python, or Docker, but because tinkering with this stuff and sharing my results (even if it's to 0 people) makes me happy.